 CULTURE SHOCK AND HOMESICKNESS

-We are seeking volunteer host families this August 2021
+We are seeking volunteer host families for 2023

 Please let us know of any families you think have the willingness and resources to help one of our exchange students.
 Exchange students come from one of these countries:

 Austria, Belgium, Bolivia, Brazil, Chile, France, Germany, Italy, Japan, Netherlands, Paraguay, South Korea, Spain, and Vietnam.